California appeals court overturns sole conviction in Kate Steinle death

 Three months before the killing, Garcia-Zarate was released from custody after a drug case against him was dropped.
 The sheriff’s office, which had ended contact between jail employees and immigration officials, ignored a request by federal authorities to hold Garcia-Zarate until they could assume custody and did not inform them that he was being released.

-Fox News' Elizabeth Zwirz and Elizabeth Llorente contributed to this report.
+Fox News' Elizabeth Zwirz and Elizabeth Llorente contributed to this report, along with The Associated Press.